zulucmd/zulu/site/content/getting_started.md

 # Getting Started

-While you are welcome to provide your own organization, typically a Zulu-based application will follow the following organizational structure:
+While you are welcome organise your application how you see fit, typically a Zulu-based application will follow the following organisational structure:

 ```
   ▾ cmd/